Welcome to the tutorial on how to combine Power BI Desktop with Health Discovery to turn text mining results into meaningful dashboards.

 You can expand and collapse the Filters, Visualizations, and Fields panes by selecting the arrows at the tops of the panes.
 Collapsing the panes provides more space on the canvas to build cool visualizations.

 To create a simple visualization, just select any field in the fields list, or drag the field from the Fields list onto the canvas.
-Let's drag the Diagnoses field from Diagnoses table and the Drugs field from the Drugs table onto the canvas, and see what happens.
+Let's drag the Diagnosis field from Diagnoses table and the Drug field from the Drugs table onto the canvas, and see what happens.

 Now, select the Drug table in the Canvas and convert it to a Clustered Column Chart under Visualizations (1).
-Drag the Drugs field in the Drugs table into the Values field in the Visualizations pane (2).
+Drag the Drug field in the Drugs table into the Values field in the Visualizations pane (2).
 Enlarge the Drug chart in the Canvas and position it to the lower right corner (3).
+The drugs are sorted alphabetically - if you want to sort them by frequency, use the menu at the top right of the visualization and click Sort By, Count of Diagnoses, and Sort descending (4).

 We now want to calculate the average number of diagnoses per document.
 For that, we click on New measure in the ribbon at the top.